bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 ## 1.6 Purpose

 The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving [The Mines Digital Services(MDS)](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) with the open global community.
-The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with MMO in a trusted manner.
+The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with MDS in a trusted manner.

 ## 1.7 Scope

-[The Mines Digital Services(MDS)](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) is a participant in an open ecosystem and the focus of this framework is to describe the process MMO uses for digital exchanges on Indy networks.
+[The Mines Digital Services(MDS)](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) is a participant in an open ecosystem and the focus of this framework is to describe the process MDS uses for digital exchanges on Indy networks.

 ## 1.8 Objectives

-1) To develop a governance framework outlining legislation, administrative processes, and criteria for credentials issued by the MMO within British Columbia.
+1) To develop a governance framework outlining legislation, administrative processes, and criteria for credentials issued by the MDS within British Columbia.
 2) Develop, modernize and improve aspects of the current Mines Act Permitting Process.
 3) Support digital business interaction/automation within the BC Mine Permitting Process ecosystem.